diesel-rs/diesel/guide_drafts/style_guide.md

 ### Keep lines under ~80 characters

+For code, this is a soft guideline.
 You don't need to break it up when it's 81.
-My rough guideline is \"does this fit in my terminal pane\", which for me ends up being 1 vertical vim split out of 2 on a 15-inch macbook, and 1 vertical vim split out of 3 on a cinema display.
-This comes out to roughly 80ish characters, but there's no _hard_ character limit.
+A rough guideline is \"Does this fit in my terminal pane?\", which for most of us comes out to roughly 80ish characters, but there's no _hard_ character limit.

 Documentation should have a _hard_ wrap at 80 characters.

-### Prefer where clauses to the compact form basically always

-Type constraints have a tendency to change more frequently than anything else.
-This will probably settle down a bit as we approach 1.0, but when a single constraint changes, I don't want to cause churn on the entire signature every time.
-My general rule of thumb is that you should use a where clause if there is more than one type parameter (even if all but one are unconstrained), or if the type parameter has more than one bound.

 ### Break things into multi-line when it gets close to being required, not after

 If a function signature is pushing it, it's reasonably likely something will change that pushes it over the edge.
 Move to a where clause or multiline signature sooner rather than later.

+### Prefer where clauses to the compact form

+Type constraints have a tendency to change more frequently than anything else.
+This will probably settle down a bit as we approach 1.0, but when a single constraint changes, we don't want to cause churn on the entire signature every time.
+My general rule of thumb is that you should use a where clause if there is more than one type parameter (even if all but one are unconstrained), or if the type parameter has more than one bound.

 ### State what you mean in where clauses